 Imagine your firm is carrying $500,000 limits of liability this policy period, with CEIL.
-Mid policy, a claim arises and is reported to your insurance carrier.
+Mid-policy, a claim arises and is reported to your insurance carrier.
 Through the beginning stages, $45,000 is incurred in defense costs.
-This leaves $455,000 in coverage that can be used to settle this claim and/or towards any other possible claims this policy period.
+This leaves $455,000 in coverage that can be used to settle this claim and/or towards any other possible claims during this policy period.

 When the claim reaches its final stages, an additional $90,000 is needed to settle the claim.
 This claim closed for a total of $135,000, leaving your firm with $365,000 in remaining coverage for that policy period.
-If this were to be the only claim arising this policy period, your firm has adequate coverage.
+If this were to be the only claim arising during this policy period, your firm would have adequate coverage.

-On the other hand, imagine your firm carrying $500,000 limits of liability for this policy period, but with CEOL coverage.
-Mid policy, the same claim arises resulting in a total of $45,000 in defense costs.
+On the other hand, imagine your firm carrying $500,000 limits of liability for this policy period but with CEOL coverage.
+Mid-policy, the same claim arises resulting in a total of $45,000 in defense costs.
 With the CEOL, your firm now has the additional bucket of $500,000 to use towards defense costs.
-This leaves your firm with a full $500,000 for settlement of the claim or towards any other claim this policy period AND $455,000 to cover any additional defense costs that may arise this policy period.
+This leaves your firm with a full $500,000 for settlement of the claim or towards any other claim during this policy period AND $455,000 to cover any additional defense costs that may arise during this policy period.

 When the claim reaches its final stages, an additional $90,000 is needed to settle the claim.
 This claim closed for a total of $135,000, leaving your firm with $365,000 in remaining coverage to cover any additional claims that may arise this policy period AND $455,000 remaining for any additional defense costs that may arise this policy period.

 As you can see in this scenario, the additional premium cost for CEOL coverage would not have been necessary.
 Carrying the proper limits of liability will normally cover the cost of your claims adequately.
-If a firm is questioning if their coverage covers their practice adequately, one should consider raising their limits of liability before purchasing CEOL.
+If a firm is questioning if its coverage covers its practice adequately, one should consider raising its limits of liability before purchasing CEOL.

 Should you choose CEIL?